frjo/hugo-theme-zen/README.md

 ### Favicons

-Upload your image to [RealFaviconGenerator](https://realfavicongenerator.net/) then copy-paste the generated favicon files under `static`.
+Upload your image to [RealFaviconGenerator](https://realfavicongenerator.net/) then copy the generated favicon files in to the `static` directory.
+(Do not place them in a sub directory.)

-Then set the "realfavicongenerator" param to true to add the needed meta tags.
-Also good to set the "themeColor" param to correct colour.
+The theme will autodetect them and add the needed code.

 ### Head and footer partials